-- Place the blocks of ice in a water table or large tray outside.
+- Step One Place the blocks of ice in a water table or large tray outside.

-- Fill your salt shakers with colored salt.
+- Step Three Fill your salt shakers with colored salt.

-- Hand your child a spray bottle and/or salt shaker and tell them to spray and shake to their heart’s content.
+- Step Four Hand your child a spray bottle and/or salt shaker and tell them to spray and shake to their heart’s content.

 - The salt will also crystallize to form a crust which you can peel off.

 - At one point I ran out of salt and gave the kids the food coloring bottles.
-They dripped food coloring directly on the ice and it looked pretty cool.
-Very vivid colors that melted into streams.
+They dripped food coloring directly on the ice and it looked pretty cool, creating vivid colors that melted into streams.

 A Note on Water Disposal: Once the project is complete you will have a large tub of VERY salty water.
 DO NOT pour the water on plants or grass, the salt content will harm them.
 I suggest pouring the water on an out of the way patch of dirt or down an outdoor area drain if available.

 Freezing Point Depression Water freezes at 32 degrees Fahrenheit or 0 degrees Celsius.
 Salt lowers the freezing point of ice, allowing it to melt at colder temperatures.
 A 20% solution of salt and water can make ice melt at 2 degrees Fahrenheit.
 That’s a huge difference in temperature!
 This phenomenon is called “freezing point depression.”
 When salt is dissolved in water it breaks into sodium and chloride ions and those ions make it much harder for the water molecules to bond together at freezing temperatures.
 You can read more from Encyclopedia Brittanica here.
 Because salt takes some time to start melting the ice I like to add in the accompaniment of warm water to this project.
 It hastens the melting process and gives kids a chance to explore the next topic: erosion.